whileseated/Podcast-Episode-Combiner/README.md

 1. **Clone the Repository or Download the Script**: Get the script onto your local machine.
 2. **Install Required Python Packages**: Ensure `requests` is installed.
 You can install it using pip: ```pip install requests```
-3. **Find Your Podcast's RSS Feed**: Visit [listennotes.com](https://www.listennotes.com), search for your podcast and copy the url of the RSS feed.
+3. **Find Your Podcast's RSS Feed**: Visit [Listen Notes](https://www.listennotes.com), search for your podcast and copy the url of the RSS feed.

 4. **Run the Script**: ```python3 episode_combiner.py```